 Skip advert

 Advertisement - Article continues below

-Decoding the off-road jargon, it means the Bronco RTR should be able to land big jumps without putting your spine through your pelvis and in theory, should ride better on road than most other Broncos too.
+Decoding the off-road jargon, this means the Bronco RTR should be able to land big jumps without putting your spine through your pelvis and in theory, should ride better on road than most other Broncos too.
 Ford says the Bronco RTR ‘offers the highest level of suspension performance without stepping up to the Bronco Raptor’.

+Skip advert